noah-art3mis/intersect/README.md

 -   fix
     -   [ ] fix spacing issues
-    -   [ ] limit reranker to 1000
     -   [ ] why is drop duplicates not working
     -   [ ] why is ner so slow
-    -   [ ] scraping:incremental saving so long tasks are not lost
+    -   [ ] scraping: incremental saving so long tasks are not lost
-    -   [ ] careful about limits in reranker
+    -   [ ] careful about limits in reranker and llm

 ## Job boards